Inflatable castle: Inflatable obstacle courses

 There are also inflatable obstacle courses that allow for participants to have races and sword fights and compete against one another.
 These are commonly rectangular in shape, but they can also be square if the course is maze-like.
 Most obstacle courses have two lanes, but some can have three or four.
 They feature various such as pop-up obstacles, climbing areas, slides, and tunnels.
 These are the best choice for very large events since participants move through them quickly.

 Inflatable park

-The phrase "inflatable park" may refer to both a collection of portable inflatables set up temporarily as one attraction, or a permanent attraction consisting of inflatables.
+The phrase "inflatable park" or "Airparx" may refer to both a collection of portable inflatables set up temporarily as one attraction, or a permanent attraction consisting of inflatables.